Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Team understands third-party risk amplification through service provider compromise

-• Participants recognize regulatory complexity affecting multi-sector client data
+• Participants recognize regulatory complexity affecting multi-sector proprietary technical data

 • Group demonstrates incident response balancing multiple client interests simultaneously